redhat-developer/odo/website/docs/command-reference/service.md

 ## Listing services

-You can get the list of services created for you component, with the command:
+You can get the list of services created for your component with the command:

 ```
 odo service list